complexsystemslab/project_ideas/project_ideas.md

 Please contact Soumya Banerjee at sb2333@cam.ac.uk or neel.soumya@gmail.com to have an informal chat.

+Office: FC01 (first floor) in the computer science department

 You can learn more about my work here:

 https://sites.google.com/site/neelsoumya